H. Jackson Brown Jr.

 Horace Jackson Brown Jr. (March 14, 1940 – November 30, 2021) was an American author who was best known for his inspirational book, Life's Little Instruction Book, which was a New York Times Best Seller (1991–1994).
-Its sequel Life's Little Instruction Book: Volume 2 also made it to the same best seller list in 1993.
+Its sequel Life's Little Instruction Book: Volume 2 also made it to the best seller list in 1993.

 Life and career

 Horace Jackson Brown Jr. "Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbour.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover."

 Brown was born in Nashville, Tennessee on March 14, 1940.
 Before becoming a writer, he acted as a creative director of an advertising agency in Nashville.
 He graduated from Emory University in 1962 and was a member of Sigma Chi fraternity.
 In 1991 he was honored as a "Significant Sig", an award given by the organization to its notable members.

 Brown first published A Father's Book of Wisdom, which was quickly followed by P.S.
-I Love You, a collection of sayings and observations from his father and mother, respectively.
+I Love You, a collection of sayings and observations by his father and mother, respectively.
 The latter contains a famous quote ending with "Explore.
 Dream.
-Discover." which is often misquoted as having been said by Mark Twain.
+Discover," which is often misattributed to Mark Twain.

 Both books were very popular and led to Life's Little Instruction Book, which was originally written as a going-away present for his college-bound son, Adam.
 This book contained 511 reminders about "how to live a happy and rewarding life" and became a best-seller worldwide.
 It has logged more than two years on the New York Times Best Seller list, including more than a year at the number one spot.
-Life's Little Instruction Book was the first book to ever occupy the number one spot on the New York Times Best Seller list in both paperback and hardback formats simultaneously.
+Life's Little Instruction Book was the first book to occupy the number one spot on the New York Times Best Seller list in both paperback and hardback formats simultaneously.
 Live and Learn and Pass It On followed and also became a New York Times Best Seller.
-It was co-authored with his ex-wife Rosemary C. Brown, who is herself an author with books like Rosemary Brown's Big Kitchen Instruction Book.
+It was co-authored with his ex-wife Rosemary C. Brown, who is herself an author of books inckuding Rosemary Brown's Big Kitchen Instruction Book.

 Brown's books have been translated into 35 languages.
 They have spawned calendars, posters, apparel items, daily journals, greeting cards, audiocassettes, screensavers and fortune cookies.

 He died on November 30, 2021, at the age of 81 at his residence in Nashville.